blog

 Stocking up on inventory early is vital, because it takes time for shipments to arrive.
 Make sure you plan ahead and stock up as soon as possible.

-“The holiday season should be typically your best time of the year sales-wise, and you don’t want to lose out on the opportunity to make an even greater profit than you thought possible,” Eric told us.
+The holiday season should be typically your best time of the year sales-wise, and you don’t want to lose out on the opportunity to make an even greater profit than you thought possible.

 4. Make sure your inventory reflects the present, not the past

 While there’s no doubt that stocking up on inventory is necessary to avoid stockouts, it can be hard to know how much to order.
-Scott O’Brien, Head of Sales at PPC Ad Lab reminds eCommerce sellers that inventory forecasts should “reflect the present, not the past.”
+Scott O’Brien, head of sales at PPC Ad Lab, reminds eCommerce sellers that inventory forecasts should “reflect the present, not the past.”

 Figuring out just how much inventory you need is challenging.
 You don’t want to order too little and wind up stocking out, but you don’t want excess inventory either.
 Forecasting tools can help, but don’t forget to take current affairs into account.

-“Utilizing historical data as a guide for evaluating inventory requirements is generally a prudent practice,” Scott wrote.
+“Utilizing historical data as a guide for evaluating inventory requirements is generally a prudent practice,” Scott shared.
 “Amazon sellers that have expertise in selling on Black Friday and during the fourth quarter can anticipate how much inventory they will need to stock for this year’s event by analyzing their sales from past years with any growth or reduction in recent months.”

 But this shouldn’t be the only information you use when deciding how much inventory you need, Scott warned us.
 “Keep in mind that this year could be significantly different from previous years due to the influence of shipping concerns on consumer shopping behavior.”